ULJ-Yale/qunex/README.md

 # README File for  Quantitative Neuroimaging Environment & ToolboX (Qu|Nex)
+# Connector Code

 Background
 ==========
 ---

-The `connector` repository as part of the Qu|Nex package serves as the overall wrapper for the suite.
+The `connector` repository as part of the Qu|Nex package serves as the overall wrapper for the Qu|Nex suite.
 It handles flexible directory inputs and subject lists.
-The `connector` supports all functionality across the Qu|Nex suite, including data organization, QC, preprocessing, various analyses etc.
+The `connector` code supports various functionality across the Qu|Nex suite, including data organization, QC, preprocessing, various analyses etc.
-The wrapper code is flexible and can be updated by adding functions developed around other Qu|Nex suite tools (e.g. `gmri` or `matlab` Qu|Nex packages).
+The wrapper code is flexible and can be updated by adding functions developed around other Qu|Nex suite tools (e.g. `niutilities` or `nitools` Qu|Nex submodules).

 The Qu|Nex code is is co-developed and co-maintained by the [Mind and Brain Lab led by Grega Repovs](http://psy.ff.uni-lj.si/mblab/en) and the [Anticevic Lab](http://anticeviclab.yale.edu/).